 Disclaimer of Legal and Investment Advice

 My services under this Agreement do not constitute legal or investment advice.
-I recommend that you retain legal counsel and investment advisors to provide such advice.
+I recommend that you retain legal counsel and investment advisors to provide such services.

 If you provide my firm with copies of brokerage (or investment advisory) statements and/or read-only access to your accounts, I will use the information solely for the purpose described in the engagement letter.
 I will rely on the accuracy of the information provided in the statements and will not undertake any action to verify this information.
 I do not monitor transactions, investment activity, provide investment advice, or supervise the actions of the entity or individuals entering into transactions or investment activities on your behalf.
 We recommend that you receive and carefully review all statements upon receipt and direct any questions regarding account activity to your banker, broker, or investment advisor.

 In the course of providing services to you, you may request referrals to products or professionals such as attorneys, brokers, investment advisors or others.
 We may identify professional(s) or product(s) for your consideration.
-However, you are responsible for evaluating, selecting, and retaining any professional or product and determining if the professional or product meets your needs.
-You agree that we will not oversee the activities of and have no responsibility for the work product of any professional or the suitability of any product we refer to you or that you separately retain.
-Further, we are not responsible for any services we perform that fail to meet the intended outcomes as a result of relying on the services of other professionals or products you may retain.
+However, you are responsible for evaluating and selecting any professional or product, and determining if the professional or product meets your needs.
+You agree that we will not oversee such activities and have no responsibility for the work product of any professional or the suitability of any product we refer to you.
+Further, we are not responsible for any services we perform that fail to meet the intended outcomes as a result of relying on the services of other professionals or products you select.

 Limitations on Oral and Email Communications

 We may discuss with you our views regarding the treatment of certain items or decisions you may encounter.
-We may also provide you with information in an email or series of emails.
+We may also provide you with information in an email or series of emails or phone conversations.
 Any advice or information delivered orally or in an email (rather than through a formal memorandum delivered as an email attachment) will be based upon limited research and a limited discussion and analysis of the underlying facts.
-Additional research or a more complete review of the facts may affect our analysis and conclusions.
+Additional research or a more complete review of the facts could affect our analysis and conclusions.

 Due to these limitations and the related risks, it may not be appropriate to proceed with a decision or treatment solely based on any oral or email communication from us.
 You accept all responsibility (except to the extent caused by our gross negligence or willful misconduct) for any liability, including but not limited to additional tax, penalties or interest resulting from your decision (i) not to have us perform the research and analysis necessary to reach a more definitive conclusion and (ii) to instead rely on an oral or email communication.

 If you wish to engage us to provide formal advice on a matter on which we have communicated orally or by email, we will confirm this service in a separate engagement letter.
-To provide such advice or services, we may also engage the services of additional practitioners or other outside experts and we will pass the cost of such consultation on to you.
+To provide such advice or services, we may also engage the services of additional practitioners or other outside experts and we will pass the cost of such consultations on to you.
 Accordingly, we may require a substantial prepayment against our fees.